 If you have Veterans Administration benefits or Medicaid, you may be able to get help covering the cost of your stairlift.
 Otherwise, you may need to pay the full price for your stairlift if the VA or Medicaid won’t help.

-Renting a stairlift is another option, this usually costs around $300-$600 a month.
+Renting a stairlift is another option, usually costing around $300-$600 monthly.
 You may also be able to finance the cost of a stairlift, paying it off in monthly installments.

 There are some Medicare Advantage plans that cover stairlifts.
 Since Part C plan coverage changes depending on location, you’ll want to check the options in your area before you switch plans.